AOF96/ENCE260-MicroControllerGame/README.txt

        again to continue.
     3. Both Players use the Navigation Switch to select your desired Fleet Layout and confirm selection with a push of the Navigation Switch.
-    4. Player 1 select your shot coordinates with the Navigation Switch.
+    4. Player 1 select your shot coordinates with the Navigation Switch and fire with a push of the Navigation Switch.
 Player 2 wait for the other player to send a shot.
     5. Take turns taking shots until you Win or Lose.

 ____________________________________________________________________________________________________